Joshitha293/Projects-/README.md

 The project focuses on evaluating biomechanical actuation principles and functional grasp performance through rapid prototyping and structured testing.

 ---
+## Context & Relevance

+Tendon-driven actuation is widely used in modern robotic and prosthetic hand design due to its ability to achieve lightweight, flexible, and human-like movement.

+This project represents a simplified experimental model of these systems, focusing on validating core principles such as force transmission, grasp reliability, and mechanical limitations.

 ## Objectives